ggabbiani/orthodocs/README.md

 ## Project status

-The list of features expected in the v1 release with the correspondig status:
+The list of features expected in the v1 release with their current status:

 | Feature                   | Status
 | ------------------------- | ------